Hair Loss Treatments

-Any search of the Internet offers up dozens of possible treatments for hair loss, but finding the right one for you can prove a very expensive and soul-destroying experience.
-Lots of treatments are not scientifically proven to work, while others may only work for a tiny percentage of sufferers.
+Any search of the Internet offers up dozens of possible treatments for hair loss, but finding one that actually has any benefit and is the right one for you can prove a very expensive and soul-destroying experience.
+Many treatments simply don't work, while others may only work for a tiny percentage of sufferers.
+Some are only suitable for men.

-Here are some of the treatments that can be used for hair loss:
+Here are some of the treatments that are often promoted elsewhere for hair loss.

 Minoxidil – Unisex Hair Loss Treatment

-Minoxidil has been widely tested for the treatment for hair loss.
+Minoxidil has been widely tested for the treatment for hair loss and is pretty well-known.
 Although the medication was originally developed to treat high blood pressure, it was later discovered that it had a side effect of stimulating hair growth.

-Research at Bradford University has only recently begun to analyse why minoxidil is effective, but despite its actual workings not being clear to us yet, we do know that minoxidil causes hair re-growth in a small percentage of men and women.
-Even more importantly, it also slows down the rate of hair loss.
-In fact, latest research shows that there is an 80% chance of slowing down or even halting hair loss in both sexes.
-Such discoveries can only lead to innovative new ways of managing this condition.
+Research at Bradford University has only in the last few years begun to analyse why minoxidil is effective, but despite its actual workings not being clear yet, we do know that minoxidil causes hair re-growth in a small percentage of men and women.
+More importantly, it also slows down the rate of hair loss.
+Research has shown that there is an 80% chance of slowing down or sometimes halting hair loss in both sexes.

 In general, 2% strength is recommended for women, while 5% strength is advised for men.